sanghyun-son/EDSR-PyTorch/README.md

 The firsts SRCNN networks we implemented were three layers CNN with blocks consisiting of a convolution followed by a ReLU activation function and the input of the network is a LR image interpolated with a bicubic interpolation to have to size of the HR image.

+"""
+TODO
+""

+**Upsampling block added at the end of the network**

+Comparaing the same 8 layers network with redisual connection, one with bicubic interpolated input images and the other with an upsampling block at the end of the network we clearly see ...

+**batch normalization**
+Adding batch normalization to the network (maybe here a picture showing the actual structure of our network) we see the following differences with...

+"""
+TODO
+"""

+**residual connection**

+image showing what a residual connection is

+**Leaky ReLU and PreLU**
+""
+TODO
+""

+**effect of deeper and wider network**
+""
+TODO
+""

+**L1 vs L2 loss function**
+""
+TODO
+""

 results in a table